 In connection with John the Baptist (Matthew 3:4 and Mark 1:6) in is translated in Shuar as “edible grasshoppers” (source: B. Moore / G. Turner in Notes on Translation 1967, p.
 1ff.), and in the German New Testament translation by Berger / Nord (publ.
 1999) as geröstete Heuschrecken or “roasted locusts.”
 (Note that “Heuschrecken” literally means “the bane/horror of hay”).

-Th Greek that is translated as “gnashing of teeth” or similar in English is translated as “gnashing their teeth in pain” in Estado de México Otomi for clarity purposes (source: Ronald D. Olson in Notes on Translation January, 1968, p.
+The Greek in Acts 16:24 that is typically translated as “stocks” in English is translated in Isthmus Mixe as “notched boards” (source: Ronald D. Olson in Notes on Translation January, 1968, p.
 15ff.).